nodejs/node/doc/api/http.markdown

 `function (request, response) { }`

-Emitted each time there is request.
+Emitted each time there is a request.
 Note that there may be multiple requests per connection (in the case of keep-alive connections).
  `request` is an instance of `http.ServerRequest` and `response` is an instance of `http.ServerResponse`